ECEM202A/viar.github.io/README.md

 The depth camera ensures that the user is accurately positioned to grasp the object.
 ### Object Grasping & Feedback:
 The system, using object positioning data from the depth camera, gives final instructions via both haptic and auditory feedback to assist the user in accurately grasping the object.
-For instance, a vibration pattern could signal the final position for grasping, while an auditory cue might confirm the object’s proximity.

 ## Current Apps on iOS: